twistlock/docs/api/descriptions/feeds/feeds.md

-Augment the Twistlock Intelligence Stream with your own custom threat data.
+Augments the Twistlock Intelligence Stream with custom threat data.
+The custom threat data informs Twistlock of how to handle threats specific to your app.